gabrielamgelo/Pens-and-Printers-Sale-Analysis/README.md

 ## Objective: To determine which sales method yields the highest revenue and optimize resource allocation for future campaigns.

-## Data Source##: Customer sales data over a 6-week campaign period, with variables including sales method, revenue, customer engagement, and more.
+## Data Source: Customer sales data over a 6-week campaign period, with variables including sales method, revenue, customer engagement, and more.
+Provided by Datacamp.

 ## Key Insights: